Conan-TIGK10/Backend/conan-backend/src/dal/repos/collisionRepo.md

 ## `async insert(data: any): Promise<number>`

-**Description** : Inserts a position instance into the MySQL database and returns an insert id.
+**Description** : Inserts a collision instance into the MySQL database and returns an insert id.
 ### Use:
 ```typescript
 const insertId: number = await insert(data)